gevent/gevent/docs/install.rst

 .. note::

    This section is about installing released versions of gevent as distributed on the `Python Package Index`_.
-For developing with gevent, including running tests, see `development`_.
 For building gevent from source, including customizing the build and embedded libraries, see `Installing From Source`_.

 .. _Python Package Index: http://pypi.org/project/gevent